TheRustifyer/FlutterPractices/my_presentation_card/README.md

 ## What tutorial is this one?

-Is called `How to Build Beautiful UI's with Flutter Widgets.`.
+Is called `How to Build Beautiful UI's with Flutter Widgets.` placed on course module's.

 ## How does the final project looks like?